martinboller/greenbone-gmp-scripts/README.md

 ----

 ## Latest changes ##
+### 2023-12-15 - Script to create alerts ###
+- Added create-alerts-from-csv.gmp.py
+- Added template alerts.csv
+- Updated credentials.csv to add SMB credentials for "storage" as this should be different from the credentials used for scanning
+- Updated create_tasks_from_csv.gmp.py and template tasks.csv to add up to 4 alerts per task.

 ### 2023-11-25 - Additional script to create schedules ###
 - Added create-schedules-from-csv.gmp.py
 - Updated create-tasks-from.csv.gmp.py to lookup schedule Ids from schedule name to add to tasks created.